Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch01_Whole_numbers.md

 **Place value system**: system in which the value of a digit depends on its place in the number.

 (Sistema de numeración decimal)
-**Decimal place value system**: the most common place value system, each place is a power of 10, starting at 0 in the first place, 1 in the second place and so on, so 10 is the base of the place value system, e.g. $345$ is $3$ in the third position (3 of 10 to the power of 2), $4$ is in the second position (4 of 10 to the power of 1), and $5$ is in the first position (5 of 10 to the power of 0), see Ch02_Algebra_language.md.
+**Decimal place value system**: the most common place value system, each place is a power of 10, starting at 0 in the first place, 1 in the second place and so on, so 10 is the base of the place value system, e.g. $345$ is $3$ in the third position ($3$ of 10 to the power of 2), $4$ is in the second position ($4$ of 10 to the power of 1), and $5$ is in the first position ($5$ of 10 to the power of 0), see Ch02_Algebra_language.md.

 (Forma expandida de los números)
 **Expanded form of the numbers**: numbers in a place value system can be shown in an expanded form, this expanded form is the sum of each of the digits in a given number multiplied by the base of the place value system to the power of its respective position, e.g. $345$ in expanded form is $3 \cdot 10^2 + 4 \cdot 10^1 + 5 \cdot 10^0$

 (Grupos en la numeración posicional)
-**Plave value periods**: these periods are the separation of digits in groups of three, each has a name, ones, thousands, millions, etc.
+**Plave value periods**: these periods are the separation of digits in groups of three, each has a name, ones, thousands, millions, thousandths, millionths, etcetera.

 (Redondeo)
 **Rounding**: approximating a number with another of less significant digits.